Working with Children Check – Employee and Volunteer Obligations

 Note that the Department of Justice will notify your employer, agency or volunteer organisation if you have been issued with an Assessment Notice, Interim Negative Notice or Negative Notice, or if you have been asked to return your Assessment Notice and WWC Check Card.

 As an employer you must:

-	ensure that employees or volunteers who are given a Negative Notice do not undertake ‘child-related work’, even if directly supervised
+- ensure that employees or volunteers who are given a Negative Notice do not undertake ‘child-related work’

 Note: The Act requires that some applicants, including a person (other than a VIT-registered teacher) applying for work (including volunteer work) in an early learning centre, must not commence work until the person has passed the WWC Check.

 As an employer, you should: